vandijkstef/vbase/README.md

 Obviously, discussion is open on the issues boards even when you don't intend to commit.
 Note that this project is not trying to recreate a reset.css, jQuery or Bootstrap, but rather a solid and slim base for next-gen webdevelopment.

+## TODO
+- Find a way to have generic data-like classes (address, user, product, cart, etc) easily integratable into various systems